Parralol/Lab10ARSW/README.md

 # Lab10ARSW

-This programm allow multiple users to draw in a board using realtime securely 2024/07/09
+This programm allow multiple users to draw in a board using realtime securely and using REDIS 2024/07/09